EverBecerra/Commerce-Database/README.md

 ## Queries and Output

-For complete SQL queries, including DDL, DML, and DQL examples, please see:
+For complete SQL queries, including DDL & DML examples, please see:

 ➡️[Queries and Output](queries_with_output.md)